Autism Spectrum Disorder Children's Wisconsin Center for Child Development

 What Is Autism?

 Autism spectrum disorder is a neurodevelopmental disorder.
 Children with these disorders have brains that work differently, and these differences can affect a wide range of behaviors.
-Kids with autism have symptoms in two main areas:
+Autistic kids have symptoms in two main areas:

 Social Communication and Social Interaction